rufus-lang/rufus/doc/spec.md

 ### Qualified operators

-A qualified identifier is an identifier qualified with a package name prefix.
+A qualified identifier is an identifier qualified with a module name prefix.
-Both the package name and the identifier must not be blank.
+Both the module name and the identifier must not be blank.

 ```
-QualifiedIdent = PackageName "." identifier .
+QualifiedIdent = ModuleName "." identifier .
 ```

-A qualified identifier accesses an identifier in a different package, which must be imported.
-The identifier must be exported and declared in the package block of that package.
+A qualified identifier accesses an identifier in a different module, which must be imported.
+The identifier must be exported and declared in the module block of that module.

 ```
-math.Sin // denotes the Sin function in package math
+math.Sin // denotes the Sin function in module math
 ```

 ### Composite literals